pasqal-io/emulators/docs/emu_mps/index.md

 ## More Info
 Please see the API specification for a list of available config options ([see here](api.md)).
-Those configuration options relating to the mathematical functioning of the backend are explained in more detail in the Config page ([see here](advanced/config.md)).
+Those configuration options relating to the mathematical functioning of the backend are explained in more detail in the config page ([see here](advanced/config.md)).
 For notebooks with examples for how to do various things, please see the notebooks page ([see here](./notebooks/index.md)).